-Stick to your strategy
+Step 5: Stick to your strategy

 Manage your own portfolio or purchase your favourite shares

 Online platforms can help you achieve your personal investment goals in the simplest, most intuitive way.
-They offer an attractive alternative to the traditional advisory services from professionals who address your financial situation or handle investment decisions for you in a bank branch.
-For example, online platforms can also be used if you want to purchase a specific security that you are interested in or which is from a specific sector – that is, if you don’t harbour any ambitions to carry out regular trades yourself.
+They offer an attractive alternative to the traditional advisory services from professionals who assess your financial situation or handle investment decisions for you in a bank branch.
+For example, online trading platforms can be used if you want to purchase a specific security that you are interested in or which is from a specific sector – that is, if you don’t harbour any ambitions to carry out regular trades yourself.